Cable (character): Cable vol. 3/4, Death, Young Cable

 After the events of Secret Wars storyline, Cable stars in his third ongoing monthly series, as part of Marvel's 2017 "X-Men: ResurrXion" relaunch of its X-Men and Inhumans-related books.
 In this series, Cable is depicted as a member of an organization that protects the Marvel universe timeline from damage caused by time travel.
 The first arc of this series "Conquest", sees Cable tracking down a time-traveling villain.
 The second arc, "The Newer Mutants", has Cable assemble a team trying to determine who is murdering Externals.
-The third arc, "Past Fears", spans five eras of Cable's history and sees him battling a techno-organic villain known as Metus.
+The third arc, "Past Fears", spans five eras of Cable's history and sees him battling the techno-organic villain Metus.

 During a series called "Extermination" by Ed Brisson and Pepe Larraz, Cable was assassinated by his younger self who takes his place.
 Later, "Old" Cable returns and obtains a position in S.W.O.R.D., but assisted his younger self defeating Stryfe, ensuring the younger one is sent back in time.

+Inglorious X-Force

+In Inglorious X-Force by Tim Seeley, Cable fails to prevent the assassination of the first mutant President of the United States—revealed to be Kamala Khan—and returns to the present but is inflicted with partial amnesia and left with a cryptic message.
+He reforms X-Force and recruits Khan into the team for her protection.
+However, based on the clues he received, Cable suspects each member of X-Force of being Kamala's future assassin.